Eomm/blog-posts/posts/03-to-production.md

 await app.listen(config.fastify.port, config.fastify.host)
 ```

-This simple structure will permit to load the application in a serverless environment, in a local PC
+This structure will permit to load the application in a serverless environment, in a local PC
 or in the CI servers without effort.

 ### Testable